At a Glance

 ✨Prepare for Scenario-Based Questions

 Expect scenario-based questions that assess your problem-solving abilities in QHSE situations.
-Think of specific challenges you've faced and how you addressed them, focusing on the outcomes and lessons learned.
+Think of specific instances where you successfully managed risks or improved safety standards and be ready to share those stories.

 ✨Demonstrate Your Commitment to Sustainability

-With sustainability being a key focus for many companies, be ready to discuss your understanding of sustainable practices in the energy sector.
-Share any relevant projects or initiatives you've been involved in that align with sustainability goals.
+With sustainability being a key focus, be prepared to discuss your understanding of sustainable practices in the energy sector.
+Share any relevant initiatives you've been involved in and how they align with the company's goals.